zhu-xlab/So2Sat-BuildingType/README.md

 Table 2 shows the class-wise results.
 It can be noticed that over-represented classes, i.e. commercial and other, achieve higher scores with larger datasets, i.e., larger $\alpha$ values.
-In contrast, the under-represented residential class (see figure 3 in the paper) yields higher scores when the datasets get less skewed.
+In contrast, the under-represented residential class (see figure 3 in the paper, p.5) yields higher scores when the datasets get less skewed.
 This trend is observable when the $\alpha$ value is decreasing.
 Recall and F1 scores are increasing for the residential class when $\alpha$ decreases.
 See paragraph [Confusion Matrices with respect to Alpha](#confusion-matrices-with-respect-to-alpha)